Chirag-ahir/SFC-Preparation/README.md

 How many days after data will be deleted from recyclebin of SFC?<br>
 15 Days

+How many users we can add at once in SFC?<br>
+10

 ==============================================SFMC==============================================<br>

 What are different email terminologies used in SFMC:<br>